 1. Your personal journey: once upon a time there was... you!

 In this first essay, you will share "your activities, areas of interest and professional experiences according to your background."
-In other words, think concretely: leadership experiences, community involvement, volunteering, internships or professional experiences, but also sports and cultural activities, foreign language study (outside of secondary school), or stay(s) abroad.
+In other words, think concretely!
+The four sections you have to develop are the following:

-You should mention such elements in the given word limit, which may seem long to some, short to others.
+You should mention such elements within 1500 characters (including spaces), which may seem long to some, short to others.
 If you have a lot of experiences to share, sort through them and choose the most significant.
 If you think you have fewer experiences, take the opportunity to explain why.
 Either way, it is not the quantity that makes the difference, but what the experience says about you.
 What makes you want to make an impact on the world?
 Through this story, you should demonstrate your commitment and contextualise your decision to apply to Sciences Po.
 This essay should pave the way for the second essay…

 2. Why Sciences Po?
 You are not applying by chance...